cutonbuminband/rcounting/README.md

 ...
 ```

 Reddit limits us to 60 api requests per minute, and we can get at most nine comments for each api request, so it takes a bit of time.
+If you have the [Pushshift API Wrapper](https://psaw.readthedocs.io/en/latest/#) you can ask the logging tool to use that instead by passing an `--engine` parameter on the command line.
+This is faster, but doesn't work for the very oldest threads, or the very newest ones, and some comments are just missing.
+For full usage information, try typing `python3 log_thread.py -h`.

-Finally, the program prints how long it took to run, and writes two files: `thread_log.csv` and `thread_participation.csv`.
+The output of the logging script is two csv files called `results/table_{something}.csv` and `results/log_{something}.csv`.
 Taking a peek at the past one, it looks as follows:

 ```
 Thread Participation Chart for 2171k counting thread